ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 ### N-Dimensions

-The same idea applies in all higher dimensions; the array just has more axes.
+The same ideas apply in all higher dimensions.
+The array just has more axes, and NumPy must keep track of how to move between these axes when visiting the items in sequence.

 Let's look again at `b`, our 2D array with three rows and four columns: